fakefred/memethesis-cli/README.md

   -o, --output OUTPUT   save the meme as (jpg/png)
   -p, --preview         display meme without saving it,
-                        unless -o/--output is specified
+                        unless -o/--output is specified --ascii               generate your meme in ASCII and print to stdout.

 usage:
   # command mode